casus/minterpy/README.md

 <img src="./docs/assets/images/test-function1D.png" alt="Compare test function with its interpolant" width="400"/>

-For a more comprehensive examples, see the [getting started guides](https://interpol.pages.hzdr.de/minterpy/getting-started/index.html) section of the ``minterpy`` docs.
+For more comprehensive examples, see the [getting started guides](https://interpol.pages.hzdr.de/minterpy/getting-started/index.html) section of the ``minterpy`` docs.

 ## Testing